 \subsection{Fate of $\zeta/\zeta_{0}$ and two unstable scenarios}

-Before proceeding further, it is of particular necessity to highlight the effective theory~(\ref{Eq_eff-action}) is restricted to the type-I tDSM with $\zeta\in (0,1)$.
-In order to guarantee the RG equations are well-defined, we accordingly commence with examining the low-energy behavior of tilting parameter $\zeta$.
-For convenience in future discussions, we designate the system with $v_{0}<v_{z0}$, $v_{0}>v_{z0}$, $v_{0}=v_{z0}$ as the Anisotropy-I, Anisotropy-II, and Isotropic cases, respectively.
+Before proceeding further, it is of particular necessity to highlight that the effective theory~(\ref{Eq_eff-action}) is restricted to the type-I tDSMs with $\zeta\in (0,1)$.
+To ensure the well-defined RG equations, we accordingly commence by examining the low-energy behavior of the tilting parameter $\zeta$.
+For convenience of reference in future discussions, we designate the system with $v_{0}<v_{z0}$, $v_{0}>v_{z0}$, $v_{0}=v_{z0}$ as the Anisotropy-I, Anisotropy-II, and Isotropic cases, respectively.

-As discussed in Sec.~\ref{Sec_model}, we hereby put our focus on the $\zeta>0$ case due to the symmetric consideration.
-Carrying out the numerical analysis of RG equations~(\ref{Eq_RGEq-v})-(\ref{Eq_RGEq-V_T-L}) gives rise to the basic properties of $\zeta$ in Figs.~\ref{Fig_zeta-1}-\ref{Fig_zeta-2}.
+As discussed in Sec.~\ref{Sec_model}, we hereby focus on the $\zeta>0$ case due to the symmetric consideration.
+Carrying out the numerical analysis of RG equations~(\ref{Eq_RGEq-v})-(\ref{Eq_RGEq-V_T-L}) gives rise to the basic properties of $\zeta$ in Figs.~\ref{Fig_zeta-1} and \ref{Fig_zeta-2}.
 At first, we fix the initial values of fermion velocities and study the evolution of $\zeta$ for several representative initial values.
-One can find from Fig.~\ref{Fig_zeta-1}(a) $\zeta/\zeta_{0}$ decreases with lowering energy scales in Anisotropy-I case, and finally arrives at a finite value that is always less than $1$ at certain critical value.
-In comparison, Fig.~\ref{Fig_zeta-1}(b) showcases $\zeta/\zeta_{0}$ in Anisotropy-II initially decreases and then climbs up in the low energy regime, but remains $\zeta/\zeta_{0}\leq1$ as well.
-Interestingly, we figure out that the $\zeta/\zeta_{0}$ is relatively less insensitive to the decrease of energy scale for a bigger initial tilting system.
-The Isotropic case shows the similar basic results.
-As a consequence, the type-I tDSM is robust against the starting values of fermion velocities and hence the related equations are valid.
+Figure \ref{Fig_zeta-1}(a) illustrates that, in the Anisotropy-I case, $\zeta/\zeta_{0}$ decreases with lowering energy scales, and finally converges to a finite value that is always less than $1$ at a certain critical value.
+In comparison, Fig.~\ref{Fig_zeta-1}(b) showcases $\zeta/\zeta_{0}$ in the Anisotropy-II initially decreases and then increases in the low energy regime, yet remains constrained to $\zeta/\zeta_{0}\leq1$.
+Interestingly, we notice that the decrease in energy scale has a relatively less pronounced effect on $\zeta/\zeta_{0}$ for a bigger initial tilting system.
+The Isotropic case exhibits similar basic results.
+As a consequence, the type-I tDSM is adequately robust against the variations in the initial values of fermion velocities, ensuring the validity of the coupled RG equations.